-We asked Godel’s new Head of DevOps, Sergey Sverchkov, how DevOps in the cloud can help businesses.
+We asked Godel’s Head of DevOps, Sergey Sverchkov, how DevOps in the cloud can help businesses evolve.
 Here’s his take on the steps organisations can take to make it a success.

 DevOps in the cloud: What does it mean and how can it help your business?

-DevOps is a set of practices and skills that help business to evolve quickly in the modern era.
-Defined semantically, it’s the combination of software development skills and set practices for running and maintaining a solution without an impact on business availability for clients, the company, employees and partners.
+DevOps is a set of practices and skills that help businesses to evolve quickly in the modern era.
+Defined semantically, it’s the combination of software development skills and set practices for running and maintaining a solution without any impact on business availability for clients, the company, employees and partners.

-To be able understand and even evaluate all options between cloud providers requires time and knowledge.
-As always there is no just one-fit-all choice – it depends on business needs.
+To be able to understand and even evaluate all options between cloud providers requires time and knowledge.
+As always there is no just one-size-fits-all choice – it depends on business needs.
 And this is where cloud experts help to address the variety of cloud services.

 How does DevOps in the cloud differ from other types of DevOps?